ibrazqrj/ibrazqrj/README.md

 - 😄 Im 23 y/o

-- 🌱 Im currently learning about deploying and applying services using containers
+- 🌱 Im currently learning about deploying&applying services using containers and HTML&CSS

 - 📫 How to reach me: [@ibrazqrj](https://www.instagram.com/ibrazqrj/)